sarakarimi/PlantMap/README.md

 For every possible wildflower, we select one candidate as reference image.
 We finetune a masked-autoencoder, discard the decoder and use the encoder part of the model to retrieve image features.

-To train the model, we chose to compare two different approaches, [BYOL](https://arxiv.org/abs/2006.07733) and [SimCLR](https://arxiv.org/abs/2002.05709), both methods for learning visual representations.
+To train the model, we chose to compare two different approaches, [BYOL](https://arxiv.org/abs/2006.07733) [5] and [SimCLR](https://arxiv.org/abs/2002.05709) [6], both methods for learning visual representations.
 An encoder model maps each image into a vector.
 By normalizing the vector (unit vector) and comparing them using cosine-similarity, we get a probability of both images belonging to the same class or not.

-TODO add description of the method

 ##### Challenges
 * The number of distinct flower classes is comparably low compared to the number of overall images